Salamandeenie/Sudoku-Lazy-Gen/README.md

 However, this tool is merely a proof of concept.
 I got bored one day, and this is relatively simple (I thought it would have been harder, lol).

 I may revisit this project, and rework how it builds boards (Perhaps calculating the outermost blocks), but as of now I don't see a point.

+If you are using this tool, I HIGHLY suggest not generating more than like 2,500 boards on a computer, and no more than like 500 on a mobile device.
+But I won't stop you.
+It ain't my fault you want to live on the danger side.